How to Start Investing In the Stock Market: A Beginner's Guide

 Peter Lynch, the legendary manager of the Fidelity Magellan fund throughout the 1980s, famously recommended that investors look for stock market opportunities in companies they know.

 For those learning how to start investing in the stock market, it's not quite as simple as "I like Big Macs, so I think I'll buy McDonald's (MCD) stock," but if you have familiarity with a product or a company, it can be a good place to start.
-If you notice all the local teenagers wearing the same shoes, the shoe company might be worth a look.
+For example, if you notice all the local teenagers wearing the same shoes, the shoe company might be worth a look.

-It will take you time to understand and develop your own style.
-You may not know for years whether you are a "value investor" or a "momentum trader: or any number of other labels we investors give ourselves.
 But you can learn while you invest by keeping your position sizes small and by keeping a journal.
 Take notes on why you bought a stock and then review them every few weeks.
 You'll get better at it as you go.

 Step 4: Keep your position sizes reasonable